Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How certain resume lies affect hiring manager decisions

 When candidates lied about their GPAs, 22% of the hiring managers surveyed still hired them.
 The equivalent figure was 12% for fake job titles.
-For falsified professional references, hiring managers said they would never hire the applicant 63% of the time.
-The equivalent figure for untrue achievements was 60%.
+Additionally, 63% would never hire an applicant who falsified references – another reason to ask for professional references before listing them.
+Finally, 60% said they wouldn’t hire a candidate who faked achievements.

 The lies used on resumes

-Some of the more common lies found on resumes in the 2019 study were about academic degrees, age, technical abilities and criminal records.
-The survey found that, in addition to falsifying resume information, some respondents weren’t above lying about their “salaries, references and complete work history” during job interviews
+Some of the more common resume lies noted in the Blind study were about academic degrees, age, technical abilities and criminal records.
+The survey also found that, in addition to falsifying resume information, some respondents weren’t above lying about their “salaries, references and complete work history.”

 Where resume liars get hired

-Along with asking respondents whether they had ever lied on their resume or LinkedIn profile, Blind’s survey wanted to know where these individuals worked.
-After collating the data, the organization discovered that 17 major businesses, including Apple and Cisco, were represented among the respondents.
+Blind’s survey also asked where respondents were ultimately hired.
+The organization discovered that 17 major businesses, including Apple and Cisco, were represented among the respondents.

 Most job applicants are honest

-Blind’s study took a hard look at employees who lied, but it also found comforting data for businesses that prioritize ethics.
-Along with 9 in 10 respondents saying they had never lied on a resume, 13 of the 17 companies represented had a truth rating higher than 90% – meaning the vast majority of their employees did not misrepresent themselves on their resumes.
+Blind’s study also found comforting data for businesses that prioritize ethics.
+Along with 9 in 10 respondents saying they’d never lied on a resume, 13 of the 17 companies represented had a truth rating higher than 90% – meaning the vast majority of their employees did not misrepresent themselves on their resumes.

 The consequences of lying on your resume

 Though the Checkster study found that some companies would still hire a candidate who lied on their resume, getting caught lying often leads to the unemployment line.
 This notion is true at all levels of a team.
-Even prominent executives have lied on their resumes – including a former Yahoo CEO, a former RadioShack CEO and a celebrity chef – and most faced career difficulties as a result.
+Even prominent executives have lied on their resumes – including a former Yahoo CEO, a former RadioShack CEO and a celebrity chef – and most faced career difficulties.

-Applicants who lie on their resumes have more to lose than their desired job.
-Consider damage to your reputation, for example.
-If word gets out that you’re a dishonest person, you won’t be very attractive to other companies and could have trouble getting hired in the future.
+Applicants who lie on their resumes have more to lose than their desired jobs.
+Their reputations may take an irreparable hit.
+If word gets out that you’re dishonest, you won’t be very attractive to other companies and could have trouble getting hired in the future.
 Some false resume information could even put you in legal jeopardy, especially if you’ve lied when applying for federal or state jobs or careers that require specific licenses.

 Did You Know?Did you know